Hoan Kiem Lake and Ngoc Son Temple

 Visitors who arrive during the early hours of the morning will get a chance to see young and old participating in meditative aerobics (such as tai-chi and yoga) by the shore.
 In the afternoons, this Hanoi lake becomes the perfect spot to observe locals zoom through the streets on their motorbikes.

 During the evening, however, Hoan Kiem Lake falls silent as it is lit up with dazzling lights, making it a perfect spot for late night strolls.
 There is no bad hour to visit, as coming anytime of the day is never far from ideal.

-Ngoc Son Temple or more locally known as Đền Ngọc Sơn can be found at the center of Hoan Kiem Lake.
-To get to the temple is a journey itself, because before visitors can even step on this sacred ground, they will need to cross the red-painted bridge known as, The Huc Bridge (Morning Sunlight Bridge).
-There is, however, and entrance fee of 3,000 VND, but the price is always worth it – especially for travelers who plan to end their Vietnam trip here.
+Ngoc Son Temple or, as it is known by its local name, Đền Ngọc Sơn, can be found at the center of Hoan Kiem Lake.
+Getting to this Hanoi temple is a journey itself, because before visitors can even step on this sacred ground, they need to cross the red-painted bridge known as The Huc Bridge (Morning Sunlight Bridge).
+Entrance fee is VND3,000; Ngoc Son Temple is open from 8:00am to 5:00pm.

 It’s is best to get to these sites by foot.
 Not only is it a few minutes’ walk from Hanoi’s Old Quarter, it also gives you a chance to explore the city’s local scene.